Mars Logo

 Mars Logo 1932

-The first Mars logo was simple and monochrome.
-The only thing that made it stand out was the diagonal inscription.
+The first Mars logo was simple and monochromatic.
+The only thing that distinguished it was the diagonal inscription.
 It consisted of contrasting letters: “M” and “A” had straight lines and pointed elements, while “R” and “S,” on the contrary, were dominated by smooth curves and roundings.
-Under the first two characters was the only graphic element – a short stroke with a thickening.
+Under the first two characters was a single graphic element – a short stroke with thickening.

 1950 – 1978